 Throughout the pandemic, wine sales had proven critical to Larrys’s and Lawrence’s bottom line, so giving them an additional platform seemed the next logical step.
 “I think we all spent the first couple of months waiting for demand to drop off and for that enthusiasm to dry up.
 And though it has fluctuated over the course of the last 11 months, it never stopped,” Ritchie says.

-Wine sales are now a more substantial part of the restaurants’ revenue than before, occupying close to one half of a week’s typical income, as opposed to a previous, pre-pandemic one-third, Ritchie explains.
-With Larrys and Lawrence each having inaugurated wine clubs in January, and the nearing of a second iteration in February that Ritchie says is poised to count double the members, that ratio just might change again.
+Ritchie explains that wine sales are now a more substantial part of the restaurants’ revenue than before, occupying close to one-half of a week’s typical income, as opposed to a previous, pre-pandemic one-third.
+With Larrys and Lawrence each having inaugurated wine clubs in January and the nearing of a second iteration in February that Ritchie says is poised to count double the members, that ratio might change again.

 While the wine club is in many ways a pandemic-era proposition, Ritchie is holding out hope that it will endure — even into the still seemingly distant future when restaurants are permitted to reopen.
 “Takeout food and wine are definitely going to become a part of the operation in the long term, and I’m hoping that the wine club will be, too,” he says.